 The bottom line is, the traffic won’t come automatically, but working in the right direction with a planned marketing strategy, promotions and other things like product page SEO, website ranking, directly helps you bring traffic to your website.

-Setting up ecommerce is inexpensive and easy
+Setting up eCommerce is inexpensive and easy

-Setting up ecommerce website is not easy at all.
+Setting up eCommerce website is not easy at all.
 However, doing it right will help you sell online and make substantial profits.

-Not to dishearten you, but creating and managing ecommerce websites is not a piece of pie.
+Not to dishearten you, but creating and managing eCommerce websites is not a piece of pie.
 It will need your time, efforts, and constant contemplation before you start making substantial profits.

-For a smooth running ecommerce website, you need to make some correct decisions first.
-Choose an appropriate ecommerce platform on which you can build your website.
+For a smooth running eCommerce website, you need to make some correct decisions first.
+Choose an appropriate eCommerce platform on which you can build your website.
 Next is to choose the relevant design/theme.
-And then maintaining and managing your ecommerce website.
+And then maintaining and managing your eCommerce website.
 Keeping it updated with the products, and the latest trends.
 All of this needs patience and efforts.

 SEO is a one time task

 No it’s not!
-It’ s not like you will hire an SEO expert and get your website optimised, Once and for all.
+It’ s not like you will hire an SEO expert and get your website optimized, Once and for all.
 But it doesn’t work that way.
 SEO demands constant attention and modifications.
 You will need to stay in touch with the market progressions and keep your website updated according to the latest trends.

 SEO requirements for your website will change according to the competition, market trends, etc. Also, at different period of time, you will have to focus on different aspect of your website.
 So, be prepared for this!
 SEO of your website will need constant follow ups and updations.

-Click here to know what you can do to aid the SEO of your ecommerce website.
+Click here to know what you can do to aid the SEO of your eCommerce website.

 Good products are enough

 Good products obviously help you to sell more.
 But there are other things related to the product that matter as much as the quality of the product.
 The most important thing you would want to make right is “Product presentation“.
-How you display your products on an ecommerce website really makes the difference.
+How you display your products on an eCommerce website really makes the difference.